JereKuusela/valheim-expand_world_data/examples/locations_blueprints.md

 1. Use PlanBuild mod or `hammer_save` to create a blueprint.
 2. Add a new entry and use the blueprint filename as the `prefab`.
 3. Use `hammer_location` to test the location.
 Note: The blueprint only shows up after being placed.
 It's normal to see nothing while placing it.
-4. By default, the blueprint is automatically centered.
-Use the `centerPiece` field.
-5. By default, the terrain is smoothly leveled.
+4. By default, the terrain is smoothly leveled.
 Adjust the `levelArea`, `levelRadius` and `levelBorder` fields if needed.

 Blueprint without leveling: